Best Hiking Gifts (30+ Smart & Unique Ideas for 2022)

 Get Your Groove on with Glow Sticks

 Glow sticks on a hike?
 Why the heck not!
 Sure, it’s one of the more kooky gift ideas for hikers, but there’s a safety reason for this one.
-They’re good to have in case of emergency, for one thing.
+They’re good to have in, for one thing, an emergency.
 Not just raving out.
 Crack them, and you’ll have light whenever you need it, for around 12 hours (these particular glow sticks have a four-year shelf life).
-No charging necessary.
+No charging is necessary.
 They can add a party vibe to a campsite, or you can just hang them up inside a tent for extra light (or atmosphere for ghost stories?).
-They’re also non-toxic and non-leaking, which is great if whoever you’re buying these for hikes with kids in tow.
+They’re also non-toxic and non-leaking, which is great if you’re buying these for someone to go hiking with kids in tow.

 Chill Out on a Lounge Air Sofa